privong/ObservingLogs/README.md

 # Observing Logs

-Markdown templates for observing logs.
+Markdown templates for astronomcal observing logs.
+This currently includes optical imaging & spectroscopy, and single-dish radio/mm spectroscopy.

-Recommended use is to fill out the markdown logs, then convert to other formats using pandoc, for distribution.
+The recommended use is to fill out the markdown logs and then convert to other formats (.e.g, using pandoc) for distribution.